SKCheongBrian/delta-debug/README.md

 ---
 ## Running showcases
-The files in this repository marked as `showcaseX.py` can be run using the following instructions.
+The files in this repository marked as `showcaseX.py` (X being a number) can be run using the following instructions.
 Each file contains one or two tests examples to show how our dd algorithm (in `humandeltadebug.py`) works.

 ### Batch running showcases
 To run the test cases, simply run `runshowcases.sh`.
 This will run all the showcases.